Today’s Impression - Tomorrow’s Dream

 Overview of the ALTIA CENTRAL ALT Position

-The position you are considering applying for is a full-time Assistant Language Teacher (ALT) position in Japanese public junior high schools (JHS), elementary schools (ES), and even kindergartens in certain areas.
+The position you are considering applying for is a full-time Assistant Language Teacher (ALT) position in Japanese public junior high schools (JHS), elementary schools (ES), and occasionally at senior high schools (SHS) and kindergartens in certain areas.

-Roughly 1/3 of our ALTs work in JHS only positions, 1/3 in ES only positions, and the remaining 1/3 work in MIXED positions at some combination of JHS and ES or with some kindergarten visits mixed in as well.
+Roughly 1/3 of our ALTs work in JHS only positions, 1/3 in ES only positions, and the remaining 1/3 work in mixed positions, comprising a combination of JHS and ES, or with some kindergarten visits as well.

-The ALT workweek generally consists of up to 25 classes per week, scheduled between the hours of 8:00 am and 5:00 pm.
-On average, the start of the day is not before 8:30 am and finishes no later than 4:30 pm, though there are a few variations depending on the area.
-Many ALTs are voluntarily present at their schools even after their work schedule ends to build a relationship with the other Japanese teachers.
+The typical ALT workweek consists of up to 25 classes, scheduled between 8:00 am and 5:00 pm.
+On average, the day starts no earlier than 8:30 am and ends by 4:30 pm, although there may be slight variations depending on the location.
+Many ALTs choose to stay at their schools even after their official work hours to build relationships with their Japanese colleagues.